 Deltas are distributary channels that form from a single track entering a large body of water, such as a sea.
 The source rivers will subdivide into smaller streams before entering the larger body of water.
 Deltas form from the buildup of sediment deposited from the stream into the more significant water and will eventually fill standing bodies of water with sediment.
 They receive their name from their standard triangle shape, though they may appear in other forms.
 Famous examples of deltas are the Mississippi Delta and the Nile Delta.

 These streams are found in relatively flat areas, looping and twisting across the large floodplain.
 They serve as erosional waters and occasionally depositions waters, yielding a high energy-to-load ratio.
 This erosion causes them to laterally grow as they deposit sediment outside the bends of these loops, surrounding them with mud, silt, and sediment.
+The sinuosity of these streams can alter sediment transport and deposition.
 Eventually, if these bends increase to be too large, the stream will connect these loops as means to a more efficient flow.
-This process creates an oxbow lake.
+This geomorphic process creates an oxbow lake.

 Straight Channel Streams